The Black Hole (1979 film): Development

 In the wake of several successful disaster films such as The Poseidon Adventure (1972) and The Towering Inferno (1974), writers Bob Barbash and Richard Landau approached Disney Studios executive story editor Frank Paris with the idea for a space-themed disaster film tentatively titled Space Station One.
 The writers showed Paris a preliminary sketch of their idea, and the idea was later pitched to Ron Miller, who assigned longtime studio producer Winston Hibler to help develop the project.
-An idea of Hibler’s was for a black hole to be featured in the story.
+An idea of Hibler's was for a black hole to be featured in the story.
 After nearly a year of work on the project, Hibler was not satisfied with the later story drafts, so William Wood was added to rework the script.
 Ultimately, Hibler retired from the Disney studios.
 The project was later shelved until late 1975 when development resumed on the project now re-titled Space Probe One.
 In 1976, Hibler returned from retirement, and suggested to Miller to hire conceptual artist Robert McCall to create some pre-production visuals to help focus the story and explore some possible ideas.

 Hibler also brought matte designer Peter Ellenshaw out of retirement to create conceptual designs on the proposed film.
-Filming took place between October 11, 1978, and April 20, 1979.